Caarinaaa/ASR-Cantonese/README.md

 # ASR-Cantonese
-A simple graduation project: Automatic Speech recognition of Cantonese
+A simple graduation project: automatic speech recognition of Cantonese